Tax Review Officer

 - Recommending, referring, or negotiating the settlement of some Rule 100 cases.

-- Analyzing, reviewing, and providing technical legal and policy recommendations.
+- Analyzing, reviewing and providing technical legal and policy recommendations regarding proposed guidance the department is considering.

-- Representing the Department in informal hearings of excise tax appeals before the Board of Tax Appeals.
+- Representing the department in informal excise tax appeals before the Washington State Board of Tax Appeals, a separate state agency.

-Admission to practice law in the state of Washington, or graduation from an accredited school of law and current admission to practice before the highest court of a state.
+Admission to practice law in the state of Washington, or graduation from an accredited school of law and current admission to practice before the highest court of a state or federally recognized Indian tribe.

-One year as a Department of Revenue Tax Policy Specialist 2.
+For current or past employees of DOR: One year as a Tax Policy Specialist 2

-Three years of experience as 1) hearings examiner in a governmental agency, 2) assistant attorney general, 3) practicing attorney, and/or 4) performing other attorney related functions.
+For any applicant: Three years of experience as 1) a hearings examiner in a governmental agency, 2) an assistant attorney general, or 3) a practicing attorney, and/or 4) performing other attorney related functions.

-Please note: An LLM or Master's degree in taxation or closely allied field will substitute for one year of experience
+Note: An LLM or master's degree in taxation or closely allied field will substitute for one year of experience.

 - Communicate clearly and effectively in writing, using standard rules of language regarding spelling, punctuation, grammar, word usage, sentence structure and composition, and to accurately reference supporting documents and controlling authority.